 It is important for children at this age to have a sufficient break to ensure they are properly nourished and ready to focus on their afternoon classes.

 Middle School Lunch Breaks

 As students transition into middle school, the length of their lunch breaks may increase.
-Middle schools usually allocate around 30 to 40 minutes for lunch.
+Middle schools usually allocate around 30 minutes for lunch.
 This extended break gives students more time to enjoy their meal, interact with friends, and participate in extracurricular activities or clubs.